Ranger talks to a scout group about Leave No Trace outdoor ethics.

-- Special exhibits, demonstrations, living history, and Junior Ranger programs are presented Sundays from 11:00 am to 1:00 pm at the Lewis & Clark Visitor Center from Memorial Day through Labor Day.
+- Special exhibits, demonstrations, living history, and Junior Ranger programs are presented Sundays from 10:00 am to noon at the Lewis & Clark Visitor Center from Memorial Day through Labor Day.
 Topics include the equipment of the Lewis & Clark Expedition, early trade along the Missouri, homesteading, and native and invasive plants.

 Ranger Guided Activities

 - Canoeing programs are given on Lake Yankton several times during the summer months.